A-Bielefeld/Not_A_Kiwi/README.md

 <img src="Pictures/Kiwi_Picture.JPG" alt="kiwi_robot" width="500" />
 </p>

-Not A Kiwi is an Open-Source, fully 3D printed holonomic robot controlled by a custom PCB.
-Its aims are to be an educational platform for engineering students and an entry in the 2019 Coupe de France de Robotique for the Robotics Assocations of Télécom Physique Strasbourg.
+Not A Kiwi is an Open-Source, fully 3D printed modular robot controlled by a custom PCB.
+Its aims are to be an educational platform for engineering students and an entry in the 2019 Coupe de France de Robotique for the Robotics Assocations of Télécom Physique Strasbourg as a secondary robot.

 This robot is meant for anyone seeking to have a fun and looking for an open robotics plateform to learn and expand on.
 The only tool needed to build one is a 3D printer, as the PCB can be bought online or provided by me (soldered or not).

 ## Features
-- Based on a standard ATMega32, easily programmable with any ISP programmer.
+- Based on a standard ATMega32, the board is arduino compatible (tested).
 - Many headers and an integrated breadboard to test out new ideas and add sensors.
 - Very easy to print, no complex parts.
 - Modular 3D printed structure makes it easy to add any kind of sensor or effector.